kevinpmcc/web-spotify-game/README.md

-# Spotify Game
+# Second Guessing

 This is a web-based version of Name That Tune.
-Spotify Game is its working title.
+Second Guessing is its working title.

 Current incarnation can be found on https://spotify-game.herokuapp.com/